-Column Meaning No column name Status of the pallet, fixture, or NC program In the Program Run operating mode: execution cursor Further information: "Status of the pallet, fixture, or NC program", Page 711 Program Information about the pallet counter: For rows of the PAL type: Current actual value (COUNT) and defined nominal value (TARGET) of the pallet counter.
+Column Meaning No column name Status of the pallet, fixture, or NC program In the Program Run operating mode: execution cursor Further information: "Status of the pallet, fixture, or NC program", Page 724 Program Information about the pallet counter: For rows of the PAL type: Current actual value (COUNT) and defined nominal value (TARGET) of the pallet counter.
 For rows of the PGM type: Value indicating by how much the actual value will be incremented after the execution of the NC program.
-Further information: "Pallet counter", Page 710 Machining method: Workpiece-oriented machining Tool-oriented machining Further information: "Machining method", Page 712 Sts Machining status Further information: "Machining status", Page 712
+Further information: "Pallet counter", Page 722 Machining method: Workpiece-oriented machining Tool-oriented machining Further information: "Machining method", Page 724 Sts Machining status Further information: "Machining status", Page 724 lcon Meaning - Pallet, Fixture or Program is locked X Pallet or Fixture is not enabled for machining → This line is currently being executed in Program run, single block or Program run, full sequence operating mode and cannot be edited → In this line, the program was interrupted manually